 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-Other covered conditions carry their own triggers.
-Diamond-Blackfan anemia requires corticosteroid refractoriness.
-Fanconi's anemia requires severe bone marrow failure, myelodysplastic syndrome, or acute myelogenous leukemia.
-PNH requires ongoing transfusion requirements and a suitable HLA-matched donor — CPT codes 86813, 86817, and 86821 cover the HLA typing work supporting that matching process.
+Diamond-Blackfan anemia coverage requires documented corticosteroid refractoriness.
+Fanconi's anemia requires severe bone marrow failure, myelodysplastic syndrome, or acute myelogenous leukemia — any one of the three qualifies.
+PNH requires ongoing transfusion requirements plus a suitable HLA-matched donor.
+Your HLA typing claims under CPT 86813, 86817, and 86821 feed directly into that last requirement.

 Aetna Hematopoietic Cell Transplantation Exclusions and Non-Covered Indications